STARIONGROUP/COMET-WEB-Community-Edition/README.md

 <img src="https://github.com/RHEAGROUP/COMET-WEB-Community-Edition/raw/development/COMET-Community-Edition.png" width="250">

-The COMET WEB Community Editition (CE) is the RHEA Group open source Concurrent Design web based application compliant with ECSS-E-TM-10-25 Annex A and Annex C.
+The COMET WEB Community Editition (CE) is the RHEA Group open source Concurrent Design web based application compliant with ECSS-E-TM-10-25 Annex A and Annex C. The solution provides the following items:
+  - COMET.Web.Common: A Common Library for any Blazor based application related to ECSS-E-TM-10-25.
+This can be used to develop various ECSS-E-TM-10-25 web applications and is distributed with the APACHE 2.0 license.
+  - COMET.Web.Common.Test: A Common Library that includes DevExpress Blazor and Tasks test helpers and is distributed with the APACHE 2.0 license.
+  - COMETwebapp: The COMET web application which depends on `COMET.Web.Common` and is distributed with the AGPL version 3.0 license.

-A demo version of the application is available at https://comet-web.cdp4.org
+A demo version of the web application is available at https://comet-web.cdp4.org

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=RHEAGROUP_COMET-WEB-Community-Edition&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=RHEAGROUP_COMET-WEB-Community-Edition)
 [![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=RHEAGROUP_COMET-WEB-Community-Edition&metric=code_smells)](https://sonarcloud.io/summary/new_code?id=RHEAGROUP_COMET-WEB-Community-Edition)